yojoots/libbitcoin-system-wiki/Empty-Block-Fallacy.md

 For each of these reasons independently the theory is invalid.
 However it is worth exploring the source of the fallacy.
 Because of the [Zero Sum Property](Zero-Sum-Property), there may be an assumption that mining an empty block "unfairly" takes away the opportunity for transactions to be [confirmed](Glossary#confirmation).

 Other miners retain the ability to confirm transactions in proportion to their hash power.
 If 10% of the hash power mines empty blocks, then confirmations will take 10% longer on average.
-However if a miner removes his/her 10% of the total hash power, confirmations will also take 10% longer on average, at least until the next difficulty [adjustment](Glossary#adjustment).
+However if a miner removes his/her 10% of the total hash power, confirmations will also take 10% longer on average, until the next difficulty [adjustment](Glossary#adjustment).
 Yet removing one's hash power is generally not considered an attack.

 A miner commits capital to mining, producing hash power.
 Setting aside the effects of [pooling](Glossary#pooling), the miner is subsidized in proportion to hash power produced.
 Without this hash power other miners would produce the same average number of blocks at proportionally lower [difficulty](Glossary#difficulty).
 In other words, *actually* attacking [owners](Glossary#owner) would be proportionally cheaper.
 So despite not being rewarded for including transactions, the miner is securing previously-confirmed transactions.